 Population: 56 million (2016)

 Vaccination and key medical info: Travellers are advised to be immunised against Hepatitis A, Hepatitis B, rabies, typhoid, boosters for tetanus, diphtheria and measles.
-A Yellow Fever certificate is required.
+A Yellow Fever certificate is not required.

 Language: Swahili and English

 Currency: Tanzanian Shiling

 Visa: No visa required for South Africans, 90-day visa on arrival.
 Passports need to be valid for six months.

 SEE: #AfriTravel: A visa quick-guide for smooth travel to these 14 SADC countries